mariovns/tutorials/technical/Microservices/README.md

 * change in software requirements
 * third party interactions & their changes
 * single source for changes

+## Building Microservices

+### Modeling Services
+* The services should be having their well defined bounded context
+* services can have explicit interface which decide what to share with other services
+* even though deciding BC is the early requirement to a microservice designing, but deciding it prior to having a working application is difficult
+* BC & data models should be different & should not be confused with
+* we should divide into larger coarse grained contexts and then look if further dividing these context would help? the organisational/team structure can guide the solution, also keep in mind higher the services higher will be complexity.
+* communication between different services can be guided by real world transactions between service entities
+* technological based BC in services haven't proved to be fruitful

 *** BOTTOMLINE *** Try to adopt devOps culture